Should Toner Be Alcohol Free?

 When I was younger and didn’t know better, I used to use harsh products on my skin.
 I would always try to scrub off as much of excess oil as possible, leaving my skin feeling tight and dry.
 And I always got the best results using a product that contained alcohol.
 But, as the years went by, and I started to educate myself a bit more, I learned that alcohol was doing more harm than good!

-So, today I’ll be sharing some of that experience with you in answering the question should your toner be alcohol-free?
+So, today I’ll be sharing some of that experience with you in answering this question.

-Alcohol will cause dryness, irritate your skin, and may cause breakouts.
+Alcohol in your toner may cause dryness, irritate your skin, and cause breakouts.
 Not only that, it may damage your skin’s protective barrier, making it even more vulnerable and susceptible to damage; this destruction of the protective oil barrier will increase oil production, making your skin excessively oily and prone to breakouts.

 Is Alcohol-Free Toner Better?
 And Why?